Modern States Education Alliance

 One of the constant complaints we get about scholarships is that “there isn’t a scholarship for me.”
 It seems as though most scholarships are for a very specific person (which is why we started the Scholarships360 Circle Scholarship for well-rounded students).
 However, just because you didn’t win scholarships doesn’t mean you can’t ultimately pay a lot less for college.
-This is where Modern States Education Alliance comes in and offers an alternative pathway to free college credit.
+This is where Modern States comes in and offers an alternative pathway to free college credit.

 Recently, I had the chance to chat with Steve Klinsky and David Vise about Modern States, an online learning platform that is creating a different path to an affordable college education.
 Steve, the founder of Modern States, has been involved in education reform for a number of years.
 After the “MOOC Revolution” of 2012, Steve saw an opportunity to provide high-quality coursework that would be linked to actual college credential.
 All courses, textbooks, and materials are free, so students have everything that they need to learn.
 Best of all, this opportunity is not only accessible to high school seniors attending the most well-resourced public and private schools, but open to everyone with an internet connection, regardless of socioeconomic status, location, or background.

-How does it work for students?
+How does Modern States work for students?

 Getting free college credit through Modern States Education Alliance is a straightforward process:

 - Students can check out the courses that they want to take that are taught by professors from top universities around the country

 - Each course will prepare students for Advanced Placement or CLEP exams that are accepted for credit by more than 2,900 colleges and universities